Santa Barbara County Fire Department: Type 1 Engine

-Each of the 16 stations service by SBC FD are equipped with at least one Type 1 engine.
+Each of the 16 stations serviced by SBC FD are equipped with at least one Type 1 engine.
 The engines have the ability to pump 1,500 GPM and carry 500 gallons of water as well as 25 gallons of foam.
 For moving the water the engines carry over 2000 feet of hose in various diameters and over 100 feet of ladders.
 Each engine also has a set of the "Jaws of Life" as well as various other power tools, rescue gear and hand tools for both urban and brush fires.

-Type 3 Engine

-The Type 3 Engines are smaller than the Type 1's and are primarily used for vegetation fires as well as any type of emergency in the back country where the Type 1's cannot respond.
-The Type 3 has 4 x 4 capability and can thus climb hills and make it through rough terrain.
-One of the features that makes the Type 3 ideal for vegetation fires is that it can pump water while driving, whereas the Type 1 engine must be put into park to flow water.
-This allows the Type 3 to make "running attacks" on vegetation fires, a tactic that can help minimize the rate of spread by having a firefighter walk the edge of a fire with a hose line and the Type 3 trailing close behind.
-Each of the engines feature a 500-gallon water tank and a pump capable of producing 500 gpm @ 150 psi.
-It also carries a 20-gallon tank for the Class A foam injection.

-The Type 3 Engines will often be sent elsewhere in the county as part of a Strike Team to assist with major incidents or emergencies.
-In 2013 multiple engines were sent north to assist with the Rim Fire which became the largest fire in California history.
+They also have medical equipment on board for medical responses.

 Trucks

 As of 2014, Santa Barbara County has 3 aerial ladder trucks 1 front line located at Station 11 as well as an auxiliary ladder truck.
 The second truck is located at Station 30 in Solvang.
 The truck weighs 74000 lbs and features a 100 ft ladder and a pump that produces 1,250 GPM.
 The pump is connected to a nozzle at the top of the ladder allow water to be sprayed onto a fire from above.
-Besides being set up for fire fighting, the truck is also configured for technical, trench and confined space rescue.
+Besides being set up for fire fighting, the truck is also configured for technical, trench and confined space rescue responses and also has medical equipment for medical responses.
 Along with the standard ladders and hoses, the truck also carries cutting torches, chainsaws, ropes, air bags and various other tools.
 The truck automatically responds to all technical rescues, vehicle accidents and structure fires in Battalion 1.